Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_firmware_upload.md

-# Uploading the firmware to the portable monitor core
+# Uploading the firmware to the portable monitor